-AP® Chemistry Labs
+AP Chemistry Labs

-In the AP® Chemistry course, labs play an important role, and understanding experimental procedures is essential for the final exam.
-AP Chem Labs account for 25% of class time, making them an important element of the curriculum.
+In the AP® Chemistry course, labs play an important role and understanding experimental procedures is essential for the final exam.
+AP Chem Labs account for 25% of class time1, making them an important element of the curriculum.
 Throughout the year, you will be expected to do at least sixteen hands-on lab experiments, six of which must be "guided inquiry" labs.
 According to the College Board® course description, "Increased lab time is linked to greater AP results."

 This page contains all of the required information for the AP Chemistry Labs, including the requisite materials and a list of the labs.

-Why are AP Chemistry Labs Important?
+Why Are AP Chemistry Labs Important?

 AP Chemistry Lab Materials

 The equipment and materials required for AP Chemistry lab investigations are generally similar to those used in typical high school-level chemistry courses.
-However, access to some specialized equipment (eg, pH meters, spectrophotometers, etc) may be needed to carry out certain investigations.
+However, access to some specialized equipment (e.g., pH meters, spectrophotometers, etc.) may be needed to carry out certain investigations.
 For each lab investigation, most lab manuals provide a list of materials and equipment required.

 What labs are in AP Chemistry?